 A must see is the extensive Sculpture Park surrounding the Art Gallery of Guelph.
 There are 39 pieces of sculpture to see, the most-beloved of them being the Begging Bear, a seven-and-a-half foot, bronze emblem of Canadiana by artist Carl Skelton.

-Formerly-known as the MacDonald Stewart Art Centre, the Art Gallery of Guelph features a large collection of Canadian and international works, including a collection of Inuit drawings covering 1960 to the present.
-The gallery is currently closed, but in the meantime, you can enjoy its latest digital community art project, Living Rooms, created in association with Guelph Museums.
+Formerly-known as the MacDonald Stewart Art Centre, the Art Gallery of Guelph* features a large collection of Canadian and international works, including a collection of Inuit drawings covering 1960 to the present.
+The gallery recently re-opened with three new, temporary exhibitions to boot.

 Check out the local scene in downtown Guelph – 5:00 pM